YeonwooSung/ai_book/Experiments/kaggle/PPPM/README.md

 [original discussion](https://www.kaggle.com/competitions/tweet-sentiment-extraction/discussion/143764)

+### AWP

+AWP was also used for training the DeBERTa v3 large models.

 ### EMA (Exponential Moving Average)

 Exponential Moving Average (EMA) is similar to Simple Moving Average (SMA), measuring trend direction over a period of time.
 However, whereas SMA simply calculates an average of price data, EMA applies more weight to data that is more current.